TecnoQueers/OutintheOpen/README.md

 # OutintheOpen
-Open leadershio and collective intelligence to defend LGBTQI+ rights in the digital environment
+Open leadership and collective intelligence to defend LGBTQI+ rights in the digital environment